 The primary purpose of estate planning remains what it always has been—not to leave a mess for your heirs to sort out.
 While a component of the ‘mess’ for most of us no longer involves liquidating large portions of an estate to satisfy Uncle Sam, planning is still necessary for everyone.

 If you pass with no estate plan in place, state law dictates how your assets are distributed.
 This can lead to some very poor unintended consequences.
-While most of your estate will be directed towards your decedents, most states also have provisions that part of your estate be distributed to your parents, if still living.
-In Colorado if you die without a will and have a spouse and parents, your spouse receives the first $200,000 plus 75% of the balance remaining with your parents receiving the balance (25% of property after the first $200,000).
-For most people this may not be a problem but think about this outcome if you had a parent in a nursing home receiving Medicaid; all Medicaid payments would cease until the portion of your estate inherited is exhausted.
+While most of your estate will be directed towards your direct decedents, some states also have provisions that part of your estate be distributed to other relatives.

 There are numerous other tasks that must be completed to settle an estate, such as filing notice in a local paper, preparing an inventory and a final accounting, determining disposition of last remains, and paying for the funeral—often with estate assets unaccusable.
 I could go on for several pages, but the bottom line is, please, think of the people you care about that are going to have to clean up this mess.

+The passing of a loved one is stressful enough without the added burden of sorting out a messy estate.
+If you have been involved in settling a difficult estate, then you know what I’m talking about—make it easy for your family.
 Let your advisor know if you are interested in starting the process.
-The passing of a loved one is stressful enough without the added burden of sorting out a mess.
-If you have been involved in settling a difficult estate, then you know what I’m talking about—make it easy for your family.

 Annual Estate Exclusions